-Get the best recipe for a flavorful, moist and delicious turkey meatloaf.
-This is not definitely not your mama’s meatloaf!
+The Best Turkey Meatloaf recipe is juicy and packed with flavor!
+This is definitely not your mama’s meatloaf!
 Although it has had a healthy makeover, you would never know it.
 This comfort dish will have everyone asking for seconds and will quickly become a new family favorite.

 Poultry has a lighter flavor profile, but this recipe provides the perfect balance of savory goodness between the tangy sauce and spice mix.

-For the best bread crumbs, I use leftover bread.
-When a loaf has become a little stale, I cube it up and let it dry 12-24 hours on a baking sheet lined with parchment paper.
-Once it is completely dry, store in an air tight container or in the freezer for up to 3 months.
+For the best bread crumbs, we use leftover bread.
+When a loaf has become a little stale, we cube it up and let it dry for 12-24 hours on a baking sheet lined with parchment paper.
+Once it is completely dry, store it in an airtight container or in the freezer for up to 3 months.

 Make prep even easier by keeping a bag of frozen, chopped onions on hand.
 You’ll find them in the vegetable section where frozen foods are.